jimktrains/k5/README.md

         over => `{_item as Integer} -> _ret as Integer`:
             _ret <= add_two(_item)

-Alternativly we could have done
+Alternatively we could have done

     two_to_seven <= add_two { n: [1..5] } # (Except we'd have to give it a different name;)

-and the map is done implicetly
+and the map is done implicitly

+### Reduce

 Reduce works by applying the function over each slice of 2 of params in the by function of the array or a value from a previous